davewragg/davewragg.github.io/about.md

 When is The Company of the Wolf out?

-> August 2024 for hardback, audio and ebook, presumed August 2025 for paperback.
+> August 2024 for hardback and ebook, October 2024 for audiobook, presumed August 2025 for paperback.

 Is the new series a sequel to Articles of Faith?